clementducerf/clementducerf/README.md

 ### Hello world 👋

-My name is Clément Ducerf and I'm a designer 🎨 and front-end developper 👨🏻‍💻 from Paris, France.
+My name is Clément Ducerf and I'm a designer 🎨 and developper 👨🏻‍💻 from Paris, France.

 As a developer I help building large e-commerce websites.
 Mainly on the Salesforce SFCC ecommerce platform.